kubermates-org/kubermates.github.io/content/docs/2025-08-25-from-core-to-tactical-edge-a-unified-platform-for-defense-innovation.md

   processing intelligence and supporting AI workloads.
-Meanwhile, the tactical edge encompasses lightweight, ruggedized devices such as drones, autonomous vehicles, and soldier-worn systems that can collect, analyse, and act on data in real time, often completely disconnected from central networks.
+Meanwhile, the tactical edge encompasses lightweight, ruggedized devices such as drones, autonomous vehicles, and soldier-worn systems that can collect, analyse, and act on data in real time, often completely disconnected from central networks.'
 ---
 Open the original post ↗ https://www.redhat.com/en/blog/core-tactical-edge-unified-platform-defense-innovation